 The first task that comes to mind when thinking of these products for most people, the Ryobi's performance when it comes to drilling holes accounts for 35% of the total score.
 We rated and scored this drill's performance at drilling through wood and steel, using a variety of different bits.
 The P252 did quite well overall, but did struggle a bit with some of the more difficult tasks, earning it a 7 out of 10.

 Starting off, we evaluated and scored the performance of the Ryobi when it came to drilling a hole with a 1" paddle bit.
 We drilled multiple holes in a 2x12 to see if the P252 can handle it.
-It did pretty well, but it definitely struggled when we tried in its lower torque gear ratio.
+It did pretty well, but it definitely struggled when we tried in its higher torque gear ratio.
 It wasn't the fastest by any means, but it wasn't unbearably slow.
 We could definitely tell that it wasn't as powerful as the top drills!

 The P252 did a little better in our next two assessments: drilling through a steel plate with a ¼" and ½" twist drills.
 It didn't struggle at all with the ¼" drill, punching through the 16 ga. steel sheet in about two seconds.
 However, it was a bit of a different story with the ½" drill.
 The drill did catch right towards the end and stall, unable to finish drilling the hole until we shifted to the lower gear.
 It took about 10 seconds in total to make it through — not as fast or as graceful as the top-tier drills — but it got the job done.